hamzahamidi/ajsf/README.md

   <a href="https://app.netlify.com/sites/ajsf/deploys"><img src="https://api.netlify.com/api/v1/badges/6c5b5a1d-db7c-4d0e-8ac1-a4840d8812f0/deploy-status" alt="Netlify Status"></a>
 </p>

-Note: This project is a continuation to [dschnelldavis/Angular2-json-schema-form](https://github.com/dschnelldavis/angular2-json-schema-form) & is and is not affiliated with any organization.
+Note: This project is a continuation to [dschnelldavis/Angular2-json-schema-form](https://github.com/dschnelldavis/angular2-json-schema-form) and is not affiliated with any organization.

 A [JSON Schema](http://json-schema.org) Form builder for Angular, similar to, and mostly API compatible with: